rechido/cf_loss_ogd/README.md

 You may need to download the benchmark datasets at the designated path before running.

-Check various options in the script file for other experimental setups.
+Check various options given in the script file as examples for other experimental setups.

 ## Reference